turysanchez5/ElkStack-Project/README.md

 - _23.102.152.252

 Machines within the network can only be accessed by Jump Box virtual machine.
 - _Which machine did you allow to access your ELK VM?
-What was its IP address?_
-- _Public IP address from home
+- _ Public IP from home.

 A summary of the access policies in place can be found in the table below.